Skip To Content

 Appraisal

-Commercial/multi-family real estate appraisal, property valuation or land valuation is the practice of developing an opinion of the value of real property, usually its Market Value.
+CRE appraisal or valuation is the practice of developing an opinion of the value of real property, usually its market value.
 An appraiser is usually licensed or certified.

 Architecture

-Commercial/multi-family building architects are licensed individuals who lead a design team in the planning and design of buildings, or interior improvements, and participate in oversight of building construction.
+Architects are licensed individuals who lead a design team in the planning and design of buildings, or interior improvements, and participate in oversight of building construction.
 Landscape architects are licensed individuals who work to create an aesthetically pleasing exterior setting and to protect and preserve the environment in an area.
-Architects are typically licensed by state as they are responsible to ensure that their design plans meet the current building codes and local and federal ordinances.
+Architects are typically licensed as they are responsible to ensure that their design plans meet the current building codes and local and federal laws and regulation.

 Asset Management

-Real estate asset managers oversee portfolios of properties, loans or other real estate related investment vehicles with the goal of increasing value while minimizing risk based upon a client or investment strategy.
-Asset managers typically focus on higher level strategic decisions and hire/oversee the property management and leasing teams.
+Real estate asset managers oversee real estate portfolios, loans, or other real estate related investment vehicles with the goal of increasing value while minimizing risk based upon a client or investment strategy.
+Asset managers typically focus on higher level strategic decisions, such as the strategic implementation of technology for the efficient functioning of CRE and CRE portfolios, and hire/oversee the property management and leasing teams.

 Brokerage

-A real estate broker acts as an intermediary between sellers and buyers of real estate or “real property“ (land, property, mixed-use, multi-family, office, etc.) and attempts to find sellers who wish to sell and buyers who wish to buy.
-Brokers are usually licensed.
+broker acts as an intermediary between sellers/lessors and buyers/lessees of real estate or real property and attempts to find sellers/lessors who wish to sell/lease and buyers/lessees who wish to buy/lease.
+Subject to the requirements of the local jurisdiction, brokers are usually licensed.

 CRE Business Development

-To qualify as a full member, individuals must work with firms that specialize in at least one of the other qualified fields of commercial real estate listed on this page and the firm must be focused 100% on commercial real estate (vs. residential or non-commercial land real estate).
+*To qualify as a full member, individuals must work for organizations that specialize in at least one of the other qualified fields and the organization must be focused 100% on CRE.

 Commercial Insurance

-Commercial insurance includes property & casualty, employee benefits, environmental insurance, etc.
+Commercial insurance includes professionals who provide property & casualty insurance, employee benefits, environmental insurance, etc., as related to CRE assets or firms.

 Commercial Lending

-Commercial real estate lending includes those companies or individuals who provide loans, most often secured by liens, on any kind of commercial property or asset related to real estate.
-Lenders in this category include banks, life companies, investment companies, etc. In addition to direct lenders, this category also includes mortgage bankers and others who facilitate those loans or represent the lenders.
+Commercial lending includes those individuals who provide loans, most often secured by liens, on any kind of commercial property or asset related to CRE.
+Lenders in this category include banks, life insurance companies, investment companies, community development financial institutions (CDFIs), crowdfunding investment platforms, etc. In addition to direct lenders, this category also includes mortgage bankers and others who facilitate those commercial loans or represent the lenders.

 Construction Management/General Contracting

-Construction includes those individuals involved in building or renovating buildings, including interior improvements, and in assembling infrastructure (such as roads or public improvements).
+Construction includes those individuals involved in building or renovating buildings, including interior improvements, and in designing, developing, or constructing infrastructure related to CRE (such as parking, renewable energy and battery storage infrastructure, EV charging infrastructure, roads, or public improvements).

 Consulting